European Commission proposes airline carbon charge for EU airspace

 He said it was indispensable to include all flights using EU airports for the part they travel in European airspace to be fair to European airlines.

-Environmental campaigners strongly criticised the ICAO deal and were also unhappy on Wednesday, saying the Commission proposal would cover only 35 percent of aviation emissions compared with the original EU law.
+Environmental campaigners strongly criticized the ICAO deal and were also unhappy on Wednesday, saying the Commission proposal would cover only 35 percent of aviation emissions compared with the original EU law.

 "It is disgraceful that foreign and industry pressure has obliged Europe to shrink its own aviation emissions law to the bare minimum," Bill Hemmings, aviation manager at Transport & Environment campaign group, said.